call-me-matt/weeklyHugo/README.md

 # weeklyHugo

-this is a test balloon to convert weeklyOSM from wordpress to Hugo CMS
+This is a test balloon to convert weeklyOSM from wordpress to Hugo CMS.

-`demo` branch has some content and is always rebased on latest main.
+There is some content for testing purposes, but this repo does not contain the full migration.

-`TODO.md` documents current state
+`TODO.md` documents current state.